Global action on the 30th anniversary of the Convention on the Rights of the Child

-In 1989, world leaders made a historic commitment to the world’s children by adopting the United Nations Convention on the Rights of the Child.
+In 1989, world leaders made a historic commitment to the world’s children by adopting the United Nations Convention on the Rights of the Child – an international agreement on childhood.

-Thirty years on, Member States are invited to renew their commitment to the full implementation of the Convention – implementing child rights in the 21st century.
+On the 30th anniversary of the Convention, Member States were invited to renew their commitment to the full implementation of the Convention – implementing child rights in the 21st century.

 A global pledge: For every child, every right